akjoshi/linkedsdg/README.md

 # spacy-concept-extraction-api
-A simple REST API for extracting dedicated SKOS taxonomy concepts from text
+A simple REST API for extracting dedicated SKOS taxonomy concepts from text, and for searching concepts in the supplied UNBIS/EUROVOC dictionary.

 ## labels.csv vs sample-labels.csv